KrystianJP/rl-replay-analyser/README.md

 ## ⚠️ Important Notes (Free Hosting Limitations)

 - **Cold start:** The backend may take 1+ minutes to respond to the first request.
-Once active, it works as expected.
+Once active, it works as expected (unless left unattended for approx. 15 minutes).
 - **Built-in parser:** Due to server performance constraints, the file upload parser is near unusable on the hosted version.
 Use the **Ballchasing URL/ID upload method** instead.
 The file upload works fine when running locally.

 ---